shah-zeb-naveed/data-science-notes/README.md

 - Evaluation: precision@K, instead of train/test split, can mask interactions and then predict, can use RMSE, recall/f1, etc. depending on target variable.
 - Bootstrapping by ranking by chronological is fine by trade-off is serving bias (bottom items ignored).
 Be creative in terms of boostrapping.
 Heuristic like most engaged feeds, then permuted for randomness.

-# Dataset Generation
-- Maintain entity-wise/time_window-wise feature tables e.g user_features_table, product_feautres_table
-- Some features (especially on-demand) may only come from raw data (might not make sense to make them a part of feature table e.g. trip_distance).
-T
-- On-demand features can be logged in UC.
-- Create training data using primary keys and timestamp to ensure point-in-time correctness
-- Can publish to an online store like Azure Cosmos DB for real-time inference
-- Generate triplets (user, pos, neg) for recommendation engine.

 # Transfer Learning
 - NNs learn latent features hierarchically.
 Can retrain weights of a model pre-trained on one domain for another.
 OR can use featurization to extract features for a new model.